 Down there below.

-(Male slaves were put on the upper decks, the women below in the lower decks).
+Male slaves were put on the upper decks, the women below on the lower decks.

 Eeny meeny . . .

-It seems reasonable to conclude that the eeny meeny family of rhymes probably has multiple sources.
-It certainly has multiple traditions and probably multiple occasions of semi-independent invention, when the need for a means of counting-out was (and is) required.
-Above all, it is the result of generations of children in countless playgrounds delighting in playing with the musicality of language and with nonsense.
+It seems reasonable to conclude that the eeny meeny family of rhymes may have multiple sources.
+It certainly has multiple traditions and perhaps multiple occasions of semi-independent invention, when the need for a means of counting-out was (and is) required.
+Above all, it is the result of generations of children in countless playgrounds delighting in playing with the musicality of language – and with nonsense.

 While counting-out rhymes are common to both boys and girls, clapping games and their songs, as mentioned above, are generally girls’ games.
 Perhaps that’s why I recognised none of the songs in the Opie’s singing games book, and none of my daughter’s.
 One game we used to play, however, was for the boys only – the utterly serious game of flick cards . . .